 Constant updates

-Patch management ensures that the software you are using is always up to date and meets the latest security standards.
+Patch management ensures that the software you are using is always up to date and meets the latest security standards, especially with ever increasing cyber threats .
 Our patch management system monitors software versions, ensuring you are always in the loop.
 Outdated software is a security hazard and can be vulnerable to breaches.

 Patch management features